Humility is the foundation of all virtues- Confucious.

-Greetings to my beloved friends.
-I’m deeply humbled and honoured to entertain each and everyone of you with the little knowledge and understanding God has blessed me with.
+Greetings friends.
+I’m deeply humbled and honored to entertain each and everyone of you with the little knowledge and understanding God has blessed me with.
 I will forever be grateful to God for giving me the grace to share the little information at my disposal whenever the opportunity becomes available.
 If I may ask, of what value is education, information, and knowledge if not shared?

 Great minds, today we shall be discussing about humility, a topic of interest I always love to share at any slightest opportunity.
 Humility means different things to different people, but we shall be looking at humility from the concept of achieving greatness and empowerment.
 Humility can be defined as a modest or low view of one’s own importance.
 According to C.S Lewis, “Humility is not thinking less of yourself , it is thinking of yourself less”.
 I make bold to say that it takes a lot of grace and strength to be humble.
 As human beings, we always have the tendency to assert our position and superiority at any slightest opportunity especially when we feel we have the right to speak or the buck stops with us forgetting that it pays to listen to the opinion of other people.
 In my native language, we have a saying, if you know a particular subject, you might not know the other one.
 This attitude is normally exhibited by bossy leaders and supervisors.
 In the words of Ezra T. Benson “Pride is concerned with who is right and humility is concerned with what is right”.
 Moral: It takes humility to learn!

 In our contemporary society, it is very easy to spot a humble or narcissistic leader.
 This is because by their fruits we shall know them.
 Let’s take for example, celebrities who have attained some level of success in their careers/professions.
 You can easily say if they are humble or not by observing how they treat their fans.